-In my first book (published back in 2008) I explained what is arguably the single most effective approach to using the Internet to grow any business, in almost any industry.
+In my first book—published back in 2008—I explained what is arguably the single most effective approach to using the Internet to generate high-quality high-volume sales leads.

-More than a decade later and it’s still a killer strategy!
+More than a decade later and it’s still a killer strategy for any business that sells high value products and services.

-So, here is a quick-start primer on how to implement the most basic version of this strategy – it shouldn’t take long to implement especially if you use outsource workers or follow a step by step guide from an Internet Marketing expert.
+So, here is a quick-start primer on how to implement the most basic version of this strategy – it shouldn’t take long to implement.

 First of all, think of something you can offer prospects—(especially those who have not heard of your business yet and don’t recognise your brand)—that they would really like to get their hands on.